 So, we can acknowledge that hurricanes are something serious that NPDES permit holders need to consider, but that we can treat them as unusual natural occurrences and there shouldn't be an issue regarding discharges during a hurricane.

 But what if your facility, your plant, your community faced a 50-year storm event?
 Or a 25-year storm event?
 Suppose there was local flooding from a few days of very heavy rains.
 Or that your outfall location was unsafe to gather a sample from?
-Suppose you had locally intense rainfall that overwhelmed your BMPs, and resulted in an unwanted and unplanned level of pollutant release, such as a sediment washout, into a water of the U.S. or state in question?
+Suppose you had locally intense rainfall that overwhelmed your BMPs, and resulted in an unwanted and unplanned level of a pollutant release, such as a sediment washout, into a water of the U.S. or state in question?
 Would this be a violation?
 Very possibly, yes, it might.

 As I said previously, many NPDES permits address this type of situation.
 They may specifically state something to the effect that all discharges are covered, however, any discharge over the XX-year storm is excused.
-IF, and that's a big IF, a storm event is considered a XX-year storm event, then chances are pretty good you're off the hook from things like monitoring, BMP control, etc. This "escape clause" works for situations like major storms, flooding, etc. It clearly says that during Hurricane Harvey, you're really not responsible for the discharge from your site, which is good considering many areas were under several feet of flooding, and human safety was of much bigger concern!
+IF, and that's a big IF, a storm event is considered an XX-year storm event, then chances are pretty good you're off the hook from things like monitoring, BMP control, etc. This "escape clause" works for situations like major storms, flooding, etc. It clearly says that during Hurricane Harvey, you're really not responsible for the discharge from your site, which is good considering many areas were under several feet of flooding, and human safety was of much bigger concern!

 So here's a lesson for everyone reading this - get your NPDES stormwater permit out, and read it.
 Scan for the portion that states what the frequency storm event is beyond which the runoff or discharge from your site is "off the books".
 It might be anything beyond the 25-year storm, which is what we commonly see.
 Or it might be the 100-year storm (ouch, what are they thinking?!?!)